 Once again, I’m not going to provide domain-specific book suggestions, like on painting techniques or color theory.
 Here, I want to go up to a higher level and share books that are required reading for anyone pursuing a life/career in the arts.
-These books will give you such a solid grounding in what it means to be a creative professional.
+I could probably list 30+ more, but these 10 books will give you such a solid grounding in what it means to be a creative professional.
 You’ll be forever two steps ahead of those who don’t have this knowledge:

 - Mastery by George Leonard.
 I wouldn’t be nearly as far along on my creative journey if I hadn’t found this book.
 In about 100 tiny pages, it explains exactly why and how most people fail to build sustained “mastery” within a domain and shows how to avoid it (hint: love the plateaus).
 It totally changed my paradigm and saves me from failure almost every day.

 - Mastery by Robert Greene.
 Yes, two books on mastery.
 After reading this one for the first time, I realized that mastery is really all I want in this world.
 What I want more than money and power and fame is mastery.
 This one will make a compelling case that mastering your domain is the most valuable thing you can do… and it will show you exactly how to do it while providing dozens of examples along the way.